Hexagon/blog/src/posts/2023-08-28_scheduling-tasks-with-croner.md

 ---

-Managing time-based tasks in JavaScript has never been easier with Croner, a powerful tool designed to trigger functions or evaluate cron expressions in various platforms.
+Managing time-based tasks in JavaScript has never been easier with Croner, a powerful tool designed to trigger functions or evaluate cron expressions on various platforms.
 Whether you're working in Node.js, Deno, Bun, or even directly within a browser, Croner has you covered.
 In this article, we'll dive deep into how you can leverage Croner to schedule your tasks effectively.

 ## Introduction to Croner

-Croner stands out as a robust JavaScript and TypeScript tool for:
+Croner is a robust JavaScript and TypeScript tool for:

 - Triggering functions using the familiar Cron syntax.
 - Evaluating cron expressions to get a list of upcoming run times.